RomuloPaiva01/Digit-Recognizer/README.md

 # Digit-Recognizer
 Digit Recognizer Kaggle competition.
-99.4% accuracy, top 19% using CNNs.
-Tensorflow
+99.528% accuracy, top 15% using CNNs.
+Pytorch

 link with the description of the problem and datasets